 Verbs convey the central set of events and relationships in which the nouns participate.
 The basic type of the order of the elements in sentence building in English and Arabian is Subject-Verb-Object (SVO), in Mandarin and Japanese SOV.
 Together, these two types constitute approximately 90 percent of living languages.
 Since verb defines the object regardless of preceding or following it, the brain does not differ between SVO and SOV basic types.
 The integration of noun phrase with predicate is implemented after the verb phrase is determined.
+The brain combines the noun phrase with the verb phrase, in which the verb may precede or follow the object.
+Probably, it converts herewith the SOV type to SVO type.
 Chomsky has called this terminal integration of sentences "Merge".
 Neuroimaging studies have confirmed that "Merge" is implemented through interaction of the posterior and anterior main language neural nodes.
 Evidence suggests that children have a strong predisposition in favour of speaking a SVO language.
 This is not an accident.
 The SVO type of sentence mediates more naturally the subject-action-patient order of agency.

 Verbs describe the causal, temporal, spatial and prepositional relationships of objects and events in a plastic and three-dimensional token.
 The verbs are the "functional core" of syntax, and the gateway to grammar.
 They define the agency relations in a sentence.